TheCamoc/esp-helpers-lib/README.md

   ESPTools.begin(&server); // Setup ESP Tools
   ESPTools.addConfigString("configOption"); // Add new config option, if doesn't have a saved value the default will be an empty string
+  ESPTools.wifiAutoConnect(); // Automatically connect to WiFi using presaved Config or creating AP to let user input credentials

   server.begin();
 }